CaptainCrowbar/rs-graphics-2d/docs/image.md

 void Image::save(const IO::Path& file, int quality = 90) const;
 ```

 Save an image to a file.
-The image format is deduced from the file name.
+The image format is deduced from the file name
+suffix.
 Supported formats are BMP, HDR/RGBE, JPEG, PNG, and TGA.
-For JPEG images, the
+For JPEG
-quality setting is clamped to `[1,100]`; for other formats the quality
+images, the quality setting is clamped to `[1,100]`; for other formats the
-argument is ignored.
-This will throw `ImageIoError` if the file does not
+quality argument is ignored.
+This will throw `ImageIoError` if the image
-exist, the image format is not supported, or an I/O error occurs
+format is not supported or an I/O error occurs.

 ```c++
 ImageInfo query_image(const IO::Path& file) noexcept;